beancount/ledger2beancount/README.md

 ### Lots

 Lot costs and prices are supported, including per-unit and total lot costs.
-Lot dates are converted to beancount but lot notes are not handled at the moment.
+Lot dates and lot notes are converted to beancount.

 The behaviour of ledger and beancount is different when it comes to costs.
 In ledger, the statement